How To Make A Vegan Christmas Dinner

 Veggie Desserts have a recipe for Rosemary Maple Spiced Roasted Nuts you could draw on.
 It has a brilliant balance of spicy, sweet, salty and savoury flavours.

-If your oven is already full of festive vegan dishes, you might not have the sapce to roast your own nuts.
+If your oven is already full of vegan Christmas dishes, you might not have the space to roast your own nuts.

 You could go for some vegan ‘not pigs’ in blankets, using these amazing veggie cocktail sausages from Gosh!